kitzeslab/opensoundscape/docs/classifier_guide/guide.md

 We have typically used 20-100 epochs as our standard for training models, but this is not necessarily the correct choice in every case.
 Too high and a model may "overfit" to a dataset (i.e., it thinks only clips exactly like the training clips are the target sound for its classes).
 Too low and it might not learn enough about the target sound(s).
 You may choose to investigate how much performance changes from epoch to epoch throughout the training process to make a decision.

-OpenSoundscape v0.13.0 switches to a "step based" training schedule: each batch is one step, and we choose the duration of training and learning rate schedule based on number of steps rather than keeping track of epochs.
+OpenSoundscape v0.13.0 switched to a "step based" training schedule: each batch is one step, and we choose the duration of training and learning rate schedule based on number of steps rather than keeping track of epochs.
 The default number of training steps is 1000.

 ## Preprocessing